tarantool/doc/doc/release/2021-08-releases.rst

 -   Tarantool now always removes the Unix socket correctly when it exits (:tarantool-release:`2.8.2`).

--   Now simultaneously updating a key in different transactions do not result in a crash in MVCC (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6131`).
+-   Simultaneously updating a key in different transactions does not longer result in a MVCC crash (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6131`).

--   Fixed a bug when memtx MVCC crashed during reading uncommitted DDL (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`5515`).
+-   Fixed a bug where memtx MVCC crashed during reading uncommitted DDL (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`5515`).

--   Fixed a bug when memtx MVCC crashed if an index was created in transaction
+-   Fixed a bug where memtx MVCC crashed if an index was created in transaction
     (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6137`).

--   Fixed segmentation fault with MVCC when the entire space was updated concurrently
-    (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`5892`).
+-   Fixed a segmentation fault that arose when using MVCC and updating the entire space concurrently (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`5892`).

--   Fixed a bug with failed assertion after the stress update of the same key
+-   Fixed a bug with failed assertion after a stress update of the same key
     (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6193`).

--   Fixed a crash if ``box.snapshot` is called during an incomplete transaction
+-   Fixed a crash where ``box.snapshot`` could be called during an incomplete transaction
     (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6229`).

--   Fixed console client connection breakage if request timed out (:tarantool-issue:`6249`).
+-   Fixed console client connection failure in case of request timeout (:tarantool-issue:`6249`).

--   Added missing broadcast to ``net.box.future:discard()`` so that now fibers waiting for a request result are woken up when the request is discarded (:tarantool-issue:`6250`).
+-   Added a missing broadcast to ``net.box.future:discard()`` so that now fibers waiting for a request result wake up when the request is discarded (:tarantool-issue:`6250`).

 -   ``box.info.uuid``, ``box.info.cluster.uuid``, and
-    ``tostring(decimal)`` with any decimal number in Lua sometimes could return garbage if ``__gc`` handlers are used in the user’s code (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6259`).
+    ``tostring(decimal)`` with any decimal number in Lua could sometimes return garbage if there were ``__gc`` handlers in the user’s code (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6259`).

--   Fixed an error message that happened in a particular case during MVCC operation (:tarantool-issue:`6247`).
+-   Fixed an error message that appeared in a particular case during MVCC operation (:tarantool-issue:`6247`).

 -   Fixed a repeatable read violation after delete (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6206`).

--   Fixed a bug when the MVCC engine didn't track hash ``select{}`` (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6040`).
+-   Fixed a bug where the MVCC engine didn't track the ``select{}`` hash (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6040`).

 -   Fixed a crash in MVCC after a drop of space with several indexes (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6274`).

--   Fixed a bug when GC at some state could leave tuples in secondary indexes
-    (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6234`).
+-   Fixed a bug where the GC could leave tuples in secondary indexes (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6234`).

 -   Disallow yields after DDL operations in MVCC mode.
-It fixes crash which takes place when several transactions refer to system spaces (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`5998`).
+It fixes a crash that took place when several transactions referred to system spaces (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`5998`).

--   Fixed bug in MVCC connected which happens on rollback after DDL operation
-    (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`5998`).
+-   Fixed a bug in MVCC that happened on rollback after a DDL operation (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`5998`).

--   Fixed a bug when rollback resulted in unserializable behaviour (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6325`).
+-   Fixed a bug where rollback resulted in unserializable behavior (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6325`).

 Vinyl
 ~~~~~

--   Fixed possible keys divergence during secondary index build which
+-   Fixed possible keys divergence during secondary index build, which
-    might lead to missing tuples in it
+    might lead to missing tuples
     (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6045`).

--   Fixed a race between Vinyl garbage collection and compaction
+-   Fixed the race between Vinyl garbage collection and compaction that
-    resulting in broken vylog and recovery
+    resulted in a broken vylog and recovery failure
     (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`5436`).

 Replication
 ~~~~~~~~~~~

--   Fixed use after free in relay thread when using elections (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6031`).
+-   Fixed the use after free in the relay thread when using elections (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6031`).

 -   Fixed a possible crash when a synchronous transaction was followed by